Proper Adjectives for intermediate learners

 Here, the proper adjective comes after a liking verb, therefore it is a subject complement.

-Since these adjectives come from proper nouns, we have thousands of them in English.
-Take a quick look at the list below:
+Since these adjectives are derived from proper nouns, there are thousands of them in English.
+Take a look at the list below:

 The Differences Between Proper Adjectives and Proper Nouns

-The main difference between proper adjectives and proper nouns is that proper nouns are the root words for proper adjectives, but we can never find a root word for a proper noun.
+The main difference between proper adjectives and proper nouns is that proper nouns are the names of specific people, places, or things, while proper adjectives are derived from proper nouns.
+Proper nouns serve as the root words for proper adjectives, but proper nouns themselves do not have a root word.
 Study the following examples carefully:

 I really enjoy watching German movies.